EvanGibsonSmith/personal-website/about_me.md

 ##### Contact Info

-Feel free to email me at egsmith@wpi.edu or evangibsonsmith@gmail.com!
+Feel free to email me at evangibsonsmith@gmail.com!
 My LinkedIn profile can be found [here](https://www.linkedin.com/in/evangibsonsmith/), although I keep most of my notable work on this site.

 ## Other Projects